 - islands in the Großer Plöner See: nature reserve Inseln im Großen Plöner See und Halbinsel Störland

-The Schwentine is in places (see pictures below) very very shallow, at my tour at the shallowest point about 20 cm / 8 in.
+The Schwentine is in places (see pictures below) very very shallow, at my tour the shallowest point was about 20 cm / 8 in deep.
 Overall, the water level was generally about 20 cm / 8 in lower than usual, you could see the residue of earlier water levels on the shore.
-The lakes in between are of course deeper, but I could still see the bottom or water plants at some places.
+The lakes in between are of course deeper, but I could still see the bottom or water plants in some places.
 With wind (according to the weather forecast up to 40 kph / 25 mph) a lake crossing can be choppy and exhausting.

 Further information (German only):